 Winter Wedding Photography

+Weddings in colder months are so atmospheric.
+The light is usually quite dramatic & if can create some of the most amazing photographs.
 Where weddings are concerned winter can give us the most beautiful light, particularly around sunset time.
 We can sometimes see falling snow, sparkling frost on the ground, pretty decorations & twinkly Christmas lights as far as the eye can see.
-Winter weddings can be trickier from a photographer’s point of view – the days are much shorter so we don’t have as much light to work with.

-Any photographer that you choose for your winter wedding must be comfortable working in low light situations & using flash if needed.
+Any photographer that you choose for your winter wedding must be Your photographer needs to be comfortable working in low light situations & using flash if needed.
 For me, it’s about using what’s available to me.
 Winter weddings can create some really stunning & atmospheric light – I’m definitely going to make the most of that!

 Here are a few things to think about when planning your winter wedding!